spacetelescope/catkit2/docs/services/allied_vision_camera.rst

 Allied Vision Camera
 ====================

 This service controls an Allied Vision camera.
-It is a wrapper around the Vimba SDK, which requires the installation of the Vimba SDK from Allied Vision.
+It is a wrapper around the Vimba SDK, which requires its installation.
 The service uses the Python API for Vimba SDK, called ``VimbaPython``.

-Vimba SDK is now superceded by Vimba X SDK, which is the latest version of the SDK.
+Vimba SDK is now superceded by Vimba X SDK.
 The service might be updated in the future to use the Vimba X SDK and its Python API ``VmbPy`` instead.

 Vimba SDK and Vimba X SDK: `https://www.alliedvision.com/en/products/software/ <https://www.alliedvision.com/en/products/software/>`_
 ``VimbaPython`` Python API: `https://github.com/alliedvision/VimbaPython <https://github.com/alliedvision/VimbaPython>`_